Home and Community Habilitation

 *Adult Community Residential Rehabilitation Homes: This is the service that H2H provides.
 We service adults in community residences or homes with the intent to habilitate or improve their ability to function independently in least restrictive environment with our support.
 These homes are usually a 1-4 person home with one staff unless otherwise authorized for additional staffing.

 *Respite Care: Supervision and support to a participant on a short-term basis due to the absence or need for relief of those persons normally providing care to the participant.
 Community Residential homes may maintain separate homes or vacant rooms in occupied sites for respite care.
-H2H is qualified to provide this service.
+H2H is certified and qualified to provide this service.

 * Supplemental Habilitation: This service provides additional staffing, more individualized staff support to Clients living in a home environment.
 It is only authorized to ensure the health and safety of the Client.
 All community residential homes have a staff shared by all persons living in the home.
 When more supervision is required, the individual is authorized supplemental habilitation, which starts off as temporary, then transferred to longer term AIS (Additional Individualized Staffing).